Free-ranging dog: Turkey

 While many developing countries harbor high numbers of stray dogs as a result of neglect, Turkey's problem is a little different.
 In 2004, Turkish government passed a law requiring local officials to rehabilitate rather than annihilate stray dogs.
 The Animal Protection Law No. 5199 states a no kill, no capture policy, and unlawful euthanization are prosecutable offenses.
 It requires animals to be sterilized, vaccinated, and taken back to the place where they were found.

-One can spot stray dogs everywhere in Turkey, even in a hospital waiting room.

 Another reason for the increase in stray dog numbers is that it is easier to adopt a dog in Turkey than in many other nations.
 Even "dangerous breeds" could be homed before the "dangerous dogs" bill was passed at the beginning of 2022.
 Still, this means the vetting process for dog ownership is not extensive.
 There is no real punishment for discarding dogs to streets.
 Istanbul, the most populous city of the country, is home to one of the highest concentrations of stray animals, with an estimated 400,000 to 600,000 dogs roaming the streets.
 In total, it is estimated that 3 to 10 millions of stray dogs live in Turkey and expected to rise up to 60 million in 10 years.

 North America

-United States

-Each year, approximately 2.7 million dogs and cats are euthanized because shelters are too full and there are not enough adoptive homes.

-In 2016, between 592,255 and 866,366 street dogs were euthanized in the US.
+Canada